 The virtual assistance contract is usually prepared in two or more copies.
 Each copy must be signed by each party.
 Each party is given time to go through the contract and if okay with the terms, agree to them.
 If it’s during a one on one meeting, the signing can take place at once.
 If not, one party signs their part before sending both copies back to the other party.
 After signing, each party is given a copy.

-Straightforward as it may seem, some VAs haggle with the client just to get them to sign the contract.
+Straightforward as it may seem, some VAs haggle with the client just to get them to sign the virtual assistant contract template.

 While the terms of the agreement should be negotiated, it doesn’t mean that you should yield to all that the client wants.